geertmeersman/nexxtender/README.md

    - The substitution `slider_max_car_charging_speed` lets you override the maximum value for the configuration slider of the maximum car charging speed.
 This is usually set to the value of the circuit breaker A. Default value is the ones set in the example.
    - The substitution `slider_max_available_capacity` lets you override the maximum value for the configuration slider of the maximum available capacity of the grid.
 This is usually set to the value of the circuit breaker A. Default value is the ones set in the example.

-2. **Update the secrets.yaml:**
+3. **Update the secrets.yaml:**

-   Ensure that your `secrets.yaml` file contains the following entries:
+   Ensure that your `secrets.yaml` file contains the following entries.

    ```yaml
    esphome_admin_password: "YOUR_ESPHOME_ADMIN_PASSWORD"